Neustadt an der Weinstraße: Early history

 The oldest traces of settlement and archaeological finds indicate that Celts used to live in the area of the present town.
 They have left behind ringworks, clay pots, coins and weapons that date to the time around 150 B.C.
 The Romans probably took possession of the land around 20 A. D. Around 400 it was taken by the Alemanni who were superseded in turn around 500 A.D. by the Germanic Franks.

 There are no precise details for the centuries after the end of Roman rule, but it is known that villages already existed before the actual town of Neustadt was founded: Winzingen, today a town quarter, was already mentioned in 774.
-The subdistricts of Mußbach, Lachen-Speyerdorf, Geinsheim, Duttweiler and Hambach are also considerable older than the main town.
+The subdistricts of Mußbach, Lachen-Speyerdorf, Geinsheim, Duttweiler and Hambach are also considerably older than the main town.
 In general it is fair to say that the history of Neustadt is closely linked to that of the Palatinate region.